timebotdon/telegram-WhatToEatAh/README.md

   `npm install`

 3. Set up mongoDb
-a.
+..1.
 Create a new database - example used in app.js is "test".
-b.
-Create a new collection in database - example used is "foodlist"
+..2.
+Create a new collection in database - example used is "foodlist" ..3.
-c.
 Import all entries of "foodlist.json" into the db.

 3. Define Telegram Bot API token, in config.json.
 The bot API token must be acquired from the Botfather bot.
 More information here: https://core.telegram.org/bots